 Carla Palette’s colourful identity for Mort & Max looks to set them apart in the busy CBD market

-Berlin-based design studio Carla Palette have developed a punchy identity for Melbourne-based sparkling water brand Mort & Max, whose CBD-infused offers seek to calm the over-stimulated and the over-caffeinated in the busy and bustling world we live in.
+Berlin-based designer Carla Palette has developed a punchy identity for Melbourne-based sparkling water brand Mort & Max, whose CBD-infused offers seek to calm the over-stimulated and the over-caffeinated in the busy and bustling world we live in.

 Sat at the centre of the comprehensive branding system is a prominent ‘m’ monogram, which is applied across the packaging and can design – again finding its form in TT Trailers.
 “We had to make some significant changes to the arches at the top of the ‘m,’” she explains, increasing the weight and extending the construction, “to give it a blockier feel and undeniable presence.”

 With the secondary mark-making more of an appearance across the brand’s printed goods, Palette explains how this was decided in order to create a more immediately recognisable brand mark that could quickly garner an audience and recognition.
 “We felt that the prominent ‘m’ had more visual impact and would be less likely to blend into the competitors,” she adds, “within the market which typically leads with a small brand name at the top or bottom of the cans.”

 Bolstering this combination of characterful typography and eye-catching colour is an approachable pair of secondary typefaces, with Palette opting for The Designers Foundry’s Tomato Grotesk and Klim Type Foundry’s Tiempos.
 With Tomato Grotesk providing a soulful, colourful presence alongside Tiempos’ intricate, sharp italics, their harmony conveys an eclectic, imperfect and fundamentally personal attitude.